christianjuth/better-react-server-actions/packages/better-react-server-actions/README.md

 ### Why React 19+ is required

-This library is designed to enhance `useServerAction`, which requires React 19.
+This library is designed to enhance `useActionState`, which requires React 19.
 Without that, you really won't get much benefit from this library.

 I have only tested with Next.js for now, but the goal is to make this work with React in general.